Walks in Newcastle Under Lyme

 To continue your walking in the area head to the nearby Silverdale Country Park.
 Here there are more nice trails with a wildlife pond, farm meadows, wilidlife conservation areas and woodland areas.

 The long distance Newcastle Way also passes through the area.
 You can pick up the trail in Apedale Park and follow it north to Kidsgrove where you can pick up the Trent and Mersey Canal.
 If you follow the waymarked trail south west it will take you to some rich farming country near Madeley and the woodland of the Maer Hills.
 In the neighboring city of Stoke you can try the Stoke on Trent Canal Walk.
+Just to the east of Stoke there's some nice cycling and walking trails around Park Hall Country Park.
+The former quarry site is now notable as Stoke on Trent's only National Nature Reserve comprising woodland, heathland and ponds.

 Just south of the town there's the worthy village of Keele.
 Here you can explore the lovely campus of Keele University which includes an arboretum, lakes and gardens.
 It's well laid out with several colour coded footpaths to try.